-New employee onboarding is the first opportunity an organization has to build foundational knowledge with their new hires — everything from functional questions like how to use internal systems and sign up for benefits packages to matters of greater importance: organizational values, standards of performance, and what defines success.
-All together, it’s the information every member of your team needs in order to do the best work.
+New employee onboarding is the first opportunity an organization has to build foundational knowledge with their new hires — everything from functional skills, like how to use internal systems and sign up for benefits packages, to matters of greater importance: organizational values, standards of performance, and what defines success.
+Altogether, it’s the information every member of your team needs in order to do the best work.

 New hires, too, have come to depend on effective onboarding — and feel lost without it.
 According to a survey of employees who had quit a job within six months of starting:

 - 23 percent felt they hadn’t received clear guidelines for their new responsibilities

 - 21 percent said they wanted “more effective training”

 Yet with so much to be gained — or lost — many organizations still don’t make onboarding a priority.

 Instead of standardizing an onboarding program that can ensure all that essential information is delivered consistently, companies put their faith in the hiring manager to conduct this essential learning and development task.
 Sometimes this means new hires get a lengthy, detailed, 90-day onboarding plan.
 Sometimes, this means new hires get a cup of coffee and a rundown on what their new team works on.
 And sometimes, this means new hires are simply assigned a task and left to learn the ropes on their own.